scrabbletank/farhome-rules/rulesdoc.md

 Like most elves, high elves display an otherwordly grace in all that they do.
 Often living in ancient, timeless forests, humans see high elves as beautiful and elegant, if not slightly arrogant.
 High elves stand slightly taller than the average human, ranging from 5 and a half feet to nearly 7 feet.
 However they are more slender, weighing between 100 to 150 pounds.
 While their complexion matches humans, their hair encompasses a larger range, from silver-white to deep black.
 Like all elves they have long, pointed ears.

-It is rumored that high elves are decended from the fae, a group of magical and supernatural beings of another realm, seeming to explain their natural affinity with magic.
+It is rumored that high elves are descended from the fae, a group of magical and supernatural beings of another realm, seeming to explain their natural affinity with magic.
 Because of this many of the more mundane or superstitious races are wary of high elves, believing them to be responsible for any malady affecting their small villages.

 - **Starting Wounds:** 3
 - **Move/Sprint:** 5/2